We earn a commission for products purchased through some links in this article.

 Postnatal depression, sometimes called postpartum depression, is a common condition that many women suffer with shortly after giving birth.

-It’s really important to seek help as though being over emotional in the first few weeks after giving birth is normal, if you continue to feel down you could have postnatal depression which can last for a lot longer.
+And of course, it’s really important to seek help.
+Although feeling emotional in the first few weeks after giving birth is normal, if you continue to feel incredibly low for an extended time after birth, you may be dealing with postnatal depression.

 Signs of postnatal depression

 According to a 2017 study by parenting charity NCT, mental health issues among new mothers are going undetected due to short post-natal checkups.
 It’s important that you recognise your feelings, and seek help if you are in need.